GitHub Classroom shuts down August 28, 2026

 This is.

 Both platforms auto-grade.
 The gap is what a student sees when they fail.
-Coder in 90 reads the real test output and your course notes, then explains the failure and the fix, with the output shown right beside it, so it’s verifiable, never a black box.
+The Coder in 90 AI mentor reads the real test output and your course notes, then explains the failure and the fix, with the output shown right beside it, so it’s verifiable, never a black box.
+It’s the autograder that tutors.

 barbara → Recursion Lab